JamesSoh2000/Comp370-Final-Project/README.md

 # Comp370-Final-Project
-This is repo for the Final Project
+This is comprehensive data science project for news reporting on ”The Substance” (2024) focusing on article topics and public reception.